This topic provides an overview of Pivotal Web Services (PWS) security. For an overview of container security, see Container Security.

 PWS manages software vulnerability using releases and BOSH stemcells.
 New PWS releases are created with updates to address code issues, while new stemcells are created with patches for the latest security fixes to address any underlying operating system issues.

-PWS secures both the code and the configuration of an application using the following functionality:
+PWS secures both the code and the configuration of an app using the following functionality:

 PWS runs the app inside a secure container.
-For more information, see the Container Security topic.
+For more information, see Container Security.

 PWS operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
 For more information, see the Network Traffic Rules section of the Container Security topic.